-*Victoria lives at a foster home called Joy Home Yellow, with 2 foster sisters who are blind and 5 who are sighted.
+*Victoria lives at a foster home called Joy Home, with some foster sisters who are also blind and some who are sighted.
 She attends Anjali School for the Blind part-time, and can read both Braille and print using the very little amount of residual vision she has in one eye.
 For this purpose, she wears glasses.
 She’s an ace at navigating her surroundings and rarely uses a guide cane.
 She can often be found leading others around the home!

 However, the following foster sisters still need additional sponsorship funds:

-*Gemma (needs $50/month more)
+*Gemma (needs $85/month)

-*Honor (needs $100/month more)
+*Honor (needs $265/month)

-*Lucy (needs $190/month more)
+*Lucy (needs $150/month)